laravel/docs/quickstart-intermediate.md

 		//
 	}

-However, the very first thing we will need to do in this method is retrieve the `Task` instance from the databsae using the given ID.
+However, the very first thing we will need to do in this method is retrieve the `Task` instance from the database using the given ID.
 So, wouldn't it be nice if Laravel could just inject the `Task` instance that matches the ID in the first place?
 Let's make it happen!

 In your `app/Providers/RouteServiceProvider.php` file's `boot` method, let's add the following line of code: